The Palestinian: Redgrave at the 50th Academy Awards

 Redgrave won the Academy Award for Best Supporting Actress for her role in Julia.
 Her nomination drew attention and criticism, and the ceremony was picketed by both the Jewish Defense League (JDL) and counter-protesters waving PLO flags.
 In her acceptance speech at the Oscars, Redgrave made a short speech, saying "In the last few weeks you have stood firm and you have refused to be intimidated by the threat of a small bunch of Zionist hoodlums, whose behaviour is an insult to the stature of Jews all over the world, and to their great and heroic record of struggle against fascism and oppression".
 Regarding her use of the phrase "Zionist hoodlums", the Daily Telegraph later said, "It's clear now that she was referring to the extremists of the Jewish Defense League who had offered a bounty to have her killed.
 Academy Award winner Paddy Chayefsky responded later during the ceremony while presenting an award, saying "if I expect to live with myself tomorrow morning" he had to address the ceremony being exploited for politics.

-Theater bombing
+Theatre bombing

-Later that year, at 4:26 a.m on June 15, 1978, a bomb exploded in front of the Doheny Plaza theatre in Los Angeles, where the film's scheduled opening later that evening was postponed a day.
-A member of the Jewish Defense League was later convicted for the bombing, and sentenced to a three-month "thorough psychological examination" with the California Youth Authority.
+Later that year, at 4:26 a.m on 15 June 1978, a bomb exploded in front of the Doheny Plaza theatre in Los Angeles, where the film was scheduled to open later that evening.
+The opening was postponed by a day.
+A member of the Jewish Defense League was later convicted of the bombing, and sentenced to a three-month "thorough psychological examination" with the California Youth Authority followed by a further sentence of up to four years in the California Youth Authority.